Rishan-Koiry/Rock-Paper-Siscor-By-JS-html-css/readme.md

-# Rock
+# Rock, Paper, Scissors

-Rock is a fun and engaging game where players test their skills and strategy.
+Rock, Paper, Scissors is a fun and engaging game where players test their skills and strategy.
 Challenge yourself or compete with friends!

 ## Features